micmejia/bible-dump/NKJV/Genesis/Gen 37.md

 Now a certain man found him, and there he was, wandering in the field.
 And the man asked him, saying, "What are you seeking?"

 ###### 16
 So he said, "I am seeking my brothers.
-Please tell me where they are feeding _their flocks._"
+Please tell me where they are feeding their flocks."

 ###### 17
 And the man said, "They have departed from here, for I heard them say, 'Let us go to Dothan.' " So Joseph went after his brothers and found them in Dothan.